-Distinctions include Prix de Rome in Architecture (Canada), VIDA 11.0, FEIDAD, RAIC Allied Arts, ACADIA Emerging Digital Practice, Dora Mavor Moore awards.
-His graduates have received 2 Fulbright and 2 Tsinghua fellowships and the Berkeley prize.
+Distinctions include election to the Royal Academy of Arts, RAIC Fellowship, Prix de Rome in Architecture (Canada), VIDA 11.0, FEIDAD, RAIC Allied Arts, ACADIA Emerging Digital Practice, and two Dora Mavor Moore awards.
+Graduates have received EU STARTS, Fulbright and Tsinghua fellowships, and the Berkeley prize.

 Tel: 519-888-4567 ext.
 27640